yasoob/personal_blog/content/arts.md

 ---
-title: "Arts"
+title: "Art Projects"
 date: 2019-04-10T02:37:20-04:00
 draft: false
 hidefromhome: true
 showthedate: true
 ---

-I am currently taking a Digital Studio class at Colgate University by Margaretha.
-We have been making a lot of interesting projects and have been pushing the limits of creativity.
+I spend considerable time doing arts and creative projects.
+I used to do it as a hobby but now I am taking drawing and digital studio classes at Colgate University.
+We have been making a lot of interesting projects and have been trying to push the limits of creativity.
+Here are some of the projects I have done so far:

 **:point_right: Living space drawing**